basilhendroff/truenas-iocage-rslsync/README.md

 ### Prerequisites

-Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `rslsync` on your main storage pool.
-Many other jail guides also store their configuration and data in subdirectories of `pool/apps/` If this dataset is not present, a directory `/apps/rslsync` will be created in `$POOL_PATH`.
+Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `rslsync` on your main storage pool and nested sub-datasets `config` and `data`.
+Many other jail guides also store their configuration and data in subdirectories of `pool/apps/` If these datasets are not present, directories `/apps/rslsync/config` and `/apps/rslsync/data` will be created in `$POOL_PATH`.

 ### Installation